kpoxo6op/soyvps/vm/README.md

 - **Firewall**: Configured with UFW to allow WireGuard and SSH traffic
 - **Routing**: PostUp/PostDown rules for proper traffic routing

+## WireGuard Key Relationship

+WireGuard uses public-key cryptography where:

+- Server and client keys are NOT derived from each other - each generates their own independent key pair
+- Authentication happens by exchanging public keys (server knows client's public key, client knows server's public key)
+- Each side uses their private key + the other's public key to create an encrypted tunnel
+- No password exchange occurs - the mathematical relationship between public-private keys enables secure communication

 ## Design Considerations

 - **VM Size**: Standard_B1s balances cost and performance for WireGuard workloads